-A handy way of holding a body for painting or staining is a piece of timber attached in place of the neck. (notice the tooth picks used to block screw holes)
+A handy way of holding a body for painting or staining is a piece of timber attached in place of the neck. (notice the toothpicks used to block screw holes)

-or a dowel in the jack hole.
-O.O
+or a dowel in the output jack hole.

 Mask any binding with masking tape (the plastic pin striping tape curves nicely and forms a better seal on the edges).
 For hollow body guitars, stuff the body with crumpled paper to avoid drops landing inside the F holes.